soneyahossain/hcc-gap-recommender/README.md

 ## RQ3
 Once RQ1 successfully completes, you can run scripts for RQ3.
 ```
+# for a single subject
+./rq3.sh commons-cli

+# for all subjects
 ./rq3.sh

 ```

 This should only take 1-2 mns to run.
 The output will display data for each subject program: